FindCyrus/findcyrus.github.io/_posts/2016-11-03-html-dom-elements.md

 - HTML
 - JavaScript
 categories:
-introduction: 'I will list some basic functions of DOM'
+introduction: 'List all basic grammar of HTML Dom element'
 ---
 The Document Object Model (DOM) is a cross-platform and language-independent application programming interface that treats an HTML, XHTML, or XML document as a tree structure wherein each node is an object representing a part of the document.
 The objects can be manipulated programmatically and any visible changes occurring as a result may then be reflected in the display of the document.
 From [Wiki](https://en.wikipedia.org/wiki/Document_Object_Model)